dagibbins186/PyBer_Analysis/README.md

 \
 !["Fig2"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig2.png)
 \
 Contrarily, rural cities had the least riders.
 On average, about 6 riders called Pyber for services.
 Nine riders represented up to 75% of all riders.
 This means the urban market was about 3x larger in urban areas than rural areas.
-Pyber also attracted about 4x the number of riders, on average, in urban versus rural cities.
+Pyber also attracted about 4x the average number of riders in urban versus rural cities.
 \
 \
 **Average Fares by Total Number of Riders**